samiran31/-House-Prices-Advanced-Regression-Techniques/README.md

 # -House-Prices-Advanced-Regression-Techniques
 Given a set of parameters of a House, we need to predict the sales price.
+Feature enigneering has been done and a number of ordinal feature has been converted into numerical value(in ordinal order).
+The categorical features which were nominal in nature converted to number by one hot encoding.

+Then the features were trained using GBR,DTR,SVR,RFR giving a good result.

 Competition Description